FreeAndFair/ColoradoRLA/docs/runbook.md

 The number of ballot cards to audit changes during the course of the audit depending on the risk level, which in turn depends on the number of overstatements (i.e., ballots whose correction by the Audit Board decreases a margin of victory in one of the selected contests) so far.
+If the Audit Board's interpretations match that of the tabulation software that created the CVRs, then the audit can sometimes complete early.
+If there are discrepancies or disagreements, then the number of ballot cards to audit can grow.

 <!-- ![Number to Audit View](./screenshots/NumberToAudit.png) -->